filecoin-project/community/README.md

 We love to hear what the community has to say, whether it is to:

 - Ask a question
-- Gathering community feedbacks on a new feature proposal before open an FIP
+- Gather community feedback on a new feature proposal before opening an FIP
 - Share a new project you're working on
 - Find collaborators for your own community project
 - And whatever else!
 Honestly!